-- Driven by higher recycling commodity prices, processing fees, and operational improvements. - We continue to improve our revenue model, focus on operational improvements, and make return driven investments on equipment.
+- Adj.
+EBITDA up +\$1.4mm in Q3 2020 YOY; driven by higher recycling commodity prices and processing fees. - In 2019 we reset several legacy out-of-market contracts. - We continue to improve our revenue model, focus on operational improvements, and make return driven investments into equipment.